SEC Rule 10b-5 l Securities Lawyer 101

 SEC Rule 10b-5 is the primary anti-fraud provision of the federal securities laws.
 It was adopted pursuant to Section 10(b) of the Securities Exchange Act of 1934 (“1934 Act”), as amended and is the primary rule used in securities fraud cases.
+Violations of SEC Rule 10b-5 can result in SEC civil actions and can also be the basis for criminal charges by the Justice Department.

 Section 10(b), makes it unlawful for any person, directly or indirectly, by use of interstate commerce, the mails, or a national securities exchange, “to use or employ, in connection with the purchase or sale of any security… any manipulative or deceptive device or contrivance in contravention of such rules and regulations as the [SEC] may prescribe.”